Elisha Wiesel: Goldman Sachs

 Wiesel joined the J. Aron commodities division of Goldman Sachs in 1994, after the head of J. Aron strats (the code-writers whose computer models and algorithms power the firm's trading desks) convinced him to give up his initial preference of working in the video game industry.
 At the time, technology was in its earliest days in banking.
 At Goldman he worked for Lloyd Blankfein and Gary Cohn, who ended up leading the firm.

-He became a managing director in 2002, and a partner in 2004.
+In 2002, at the age of 30, he became a managing director, and a partner in 2004.
 Wiesel later served as the chief risk officer of its securities division (which houses Goldman's technology-intensive trading business), and global head of its securities division desk strategists.

 In January 2017, when Wiesel was 44 years old, he succeeded R. Martin Chavez as Goldman's chief information officer, overseeing Engineering (the firm's Technology Division and global strategists groups).
 Wiesel became the highest-ranked of 9,000 Goldman engineers, who accounted for 25% of the firm's total employees.
-In July 2017, Institutional Investor named him # 10 in the "2017 Tech 40."

-Board memberships
+Later career

 In December 2019, Wiesel left Goldman Sachs after a 25-year career at the firm.
 He volunteered on Michael Bloomberg's presidential campaign and also began an archive of his father's writings.
 In November 2020 Wiesel joined Israeli Tel Aviv-based fintech start-up vendor management firm entrio (formerly, The Floor), as chairman of its board of directors.
 In March 2023, financial digital platform and enterprise solutions provider FactSet appointed Wiesel to its board of directors.
-The company as of 2025 had 37 offices in 20 countries, and 216,000 users.

-Niche Plus hedge fund

 In May 2023, Wiesel and quantitative investment firm AQR Capital Management alumnus Brian Hurst launched and began co-running the Niche Plus multimanager hedge fund, the first fund of ClearAlpha Technologies, where he is a founding partner and CRO.
 The firm launched with commitments of several hundred million dollars from AQR founder Cliff Asness, Stable Asset Management, and other institutional investors.
-The fund is focusing on niche strategies, including temperature arbitrage.
-It will have 13 teams, running 20 different strategies.
-The fund said it expected to collect $1 billion within a year.

 Philanthropy

 Wiesel organized fundraisers and has served as a board member for Good Shepherd Services, a Brooklyn-based after-school program charity that provides support for at-risk youths and their families, at Goldman beginning in 2013.

-Wiesel is the Chairman of the Board of the Elie Wiesel Foundation for Humanity, which he is seeking to "reboot."
+Wiesel is the chairman of the Board of the Elie Wiesel Foundation for Humanity, which he is seeking to "reboot."
 In February 2024, he announced that the University of South Florida St. Petersburg and the Florida Holocaust Museum would house his father's papers and artifacts.